Work-Related Car Accidents in San Antonio

 Experienced San Antonio Workers' Compensation Firm

 Getting into an auto accident can be a harrowing and complex ordeal to resolve, but this can be doubly so if you were traveling for work at the time of the collision.
 Furthermore, those who have been in work-related auto accidents may run into trouble when seeking workers' compensation, as employers often attempt to minimize their own liability in such cases.
 Regardless, pursuing workers' comp may have many more advantages than trying to file a lawsuit against the other driver involved.

-At The Law Offices of George P. Escobedo & Associates, PLLC, we have dealt with countless instances of on the job accidents the warranted compensation from an employer, including car accidents.
+At The Law Office of George P. Escobedo & Associates, PLLC, we have dealt with countless instances of on the job accidents the warranted compensation from an employer, including car accidents.
 If you would like to learn more about how your accident might qualify for workers' compensation, then call a skilled San Antonio workers' compensation attorney at our firm today!

 Worker's Comp vs. Civil Cases

 In a personal injury suit following a car accident, the matter of determining fault and calculating any restitution occurs in civil court if it cannot be resolved by insurance companies.
 If you're pursuing workers' compensation after a car collision, there are important distinctions between the two suits that must be known before further action is taken.

 The main differences between worker's comp and civil auto accident cases include:

 - Worker's comp covers wages and medical bills